 How to Earn the MBA in Islamic Banking and Finance Online

 The learning model is fully online and flexible.
-Students access interactive lectures, e manuals, online assignments, and an Islamic finance e library from any location.
-The program starts from foundational concepts, so it supports both experienced professionals and learners entering the field for the first time.
+Students access 3D interactive lectures, e manuals, online assignments, and an Islamic finance e library from any location.
+The Islamic finance masters starts from foundational concepts, so it supports both experienced professionals and learners entering the field for the first time.

 • Students complete two assignments for each course at their own pace.